 The VCCCD Board of Trustees has approved a "no smoking" policy, which is currently in effect.
-(Board Policy Manual, BP 6810, adopted 12/11) It reads, "In the interest of the health and welfare of students, employees, and the public, smoking is banned during any instructional, programmatic, or official District or College function, in all District vehicles, in all District buildings, and within 20 feet of the exit or entrance of any building."
+(Board Policy Manual, BP 3570, adopted 4/23) It reads, "The Ventura County Community College District is a smoke and tobacco-free environment.
+Smoking, vaping, and the use of tobacco products is always prohibited on all District property."